Troponin: Function

 Troponin activation.
 Troponin C (red) binds Ca2+, which stabilizes the activated state, where troponin I (yellow) is no longer bound to actin.
 Troponin T (blue) anchors the complex on tropomyosin.

-Troponin is found in both skeletal muscle and cardiac muscle, but the specific versions of troponin differ between types of muscle.
-The main difference is that the TnC subunit of troponin in skeletal muscle has four calcium ion-binding sites, whereas in cardiac muscle there are only three.
-The actual amount of calcium that binds to troponin has not been definitively established.

 Physiology

 In both cardiac and skeletal muscles, muscular force production is controlled primarily by changes in intracellular calcium concentration.
 In general, when calcium rises, the muscles contract and, when calcium falls, the muscles relax.

 Troponin is a component of thin filaments (along with actin and tropomyosin), and is the protein complex to which calcium binds to trigger the production of muscular force.
 Troponin has three subunits, TnC, TnI, and TnT, each playing a role in force regulation..
 Under resting intracellular levels of calcium, tropomyosin covers the active actin sites to which myosin (a molecular motor organized in muscle thick filaments) binds in order to generate force.
 When calcium becomes bound to specific sites in the N-domain of TnC, a series of protein structural changes occurs, such that tropomyosin is rolled away from myosin-binding sites on actin, allowing myosin to attach to the thin filament and produce force and shorten the sarcomere.